 Pace of Life and Punctuality

-Daily Life, Traditions, and Friendliness
+Daily Life, Traditions, and Conviviality

-- Karaoke is a true institution, shared among family or friends in a convivial and respectful atmosphere.
+- Cultural Staples: Karaoke is a true institution, shared among family and friends in a convivial and respectful atmosphere.
+Communal meals like kamayan (eating with hands on banana leaves) reflect the joy of sharing.